Job profile

 must have skills:

-• An open-minded and sensitive approach when dealing with clients
+• An open-minded and empathetic approach when dealing with clients

-• The ability to explore emotional issues with clients
+• Proficiency in exploring emotional issues with clients

-• Time management skills to be able to manage a caseload
+• Time management skills to manage a caseload

 Work experience

 You will usually need one year of industry experience in mental health or counselling role in order to find employment.
-These can be roles such as an assistant psychologist, psychological wellbeing practitioner, health or social care support worker or counsellor.
+Possible job roles at the beginning of your career could include psychological wellbeing practitioner, assistant psychologist, counsellor or health or social care support worker.
 These need to be face-to-face roles to show that you can deal with these different situations and people from all walks of life.
 You should also consider networking and building up your list of contacts within the industry.

 Employers